Lab Technician: How Do I Become a Laboratory Tech?

 Learn how to become a lab technician.
 Research the education requirements, training information and experience required for starting a career in the medical field.

-Do I Want to Be a Lab Technician?
+Should I Become a Lab Technician?

 Laboratory technicians collect, examine and test body fluids, tissue cells and other substances.
 These technicians typically perform their job duties under the guidance of laboratory technologists or laboratory managers.
 They may work at hospitals, medical laboratories, physician offices and university labs.
 Many lab technicians spend most of their work shifts on their feet, and they may need to work overnight if their labs run around the clock.
 Although these workers often deal with toxic materials, very little risk of infection exists.